 Before we can begin teaching young children how to read, they must first understand the concepts of print—how to hold a book, which direction to turn the pages, how to track the words across a page, etc. In the same way, students need to understand how a digital reader or audiobook functions in order to fully engage with the content.

-It is also important to model how we can apply the same reading skills we use for print books to a digital format.
+It is also important to model how we can apply the same literacy skills we use for print books to a digital format.
 Once I know my students are familiar with the eBook format, I can use it as an instructional tool.
-Try using an eBook to practice reading strategies, highlight key concepts, or facilitate a book discussion.

 Stay Grounded